lufrodriguezca/lab_vision/lab2_matlab/readme.md

 1. Sharp the ``5.1.12`` image.
 What do you notice?

     > Answer: I have installed MATLAB 2012b so I don't have the imsharper command.
 Instead of it I used the command unsharp.
 I observed that the image got sharper edges.
-I add the result to the repository.
-The code used is as follows:
+I added the result to the repository.
+The code used is following:

 	```
 	im = imread('5.1.12.tiff');